sdat2/seager19/docs/index.rst

   Figure 1e from S19.
   The observations (reanalysis products) are marked as orange diamonds / blue crosses / red star;
   the models are marked as blue / black dots, with multi model mean as corresponding diamonds.
-  The CMIP ensemble members show little overlap with any of the renalysis products.
+  The CMIP ensemble members show little overlap with any of the reanalysis products.
-  This suggests that the data is very unlikely given the model, which may suggest a systematic bias in the CMIP5/LENS models.
+  This suggests that the data is very unlikely given the model, and therefore a systematic bias in the CMIP5/LENS models.